flaviagiammarino/blog-website/docs/_sources/blog/inflation_autopilot.rst.txt

 The RMSE is 0.1322% while the MAE is 0.0978%.
-The forecasts display a relatively high correlation with the data (69% correlation), even though some significant deviations are observed on several months.
+The forecasts display a relatively high correlation with the data (69% correlation), even though some significant deviations are observed on a few months.

 .. raw:: html